Want to get out of a timeshare? You are not alone.

 You’re Stuck With One Company

 Some timeshares make you keep your week at your resort.
-You go the same place year after year.
+You go to the same place year after year.
 That can get boring.

 Other timeshare companies have several resorts.
-They allow you to trade your week for another one within timeshare users groups.
+They allow you to trade your week for another one within timeshare user groups.

 Or, you can stay somewhere else if you pay an extra fee.
 While this sounds good, you’re still locked into the one company.
 You can’t vacation with no boundaries.